 configure.in.
 To make a change to the

 configure.in is an "editable file."

-Just version the templates — if you version the result files as
+Just version the templates — if you version the generated files as

-well, people will inevitably forget to regenerate when they commit a
+well, people will inevitably forget to regenerate them when they commit a

 The project's repository should be browsable on the Web.
 This means not only the ability to see the latest revisions of the project's files, but to go back in time and look at earlier revisions, view the differences between revisions, read log messages for selected changes, etc.